 - a.
-Student Directors Student directors shall consist of four (4) full-time matriculated students with a GPA of 2.00 or above (two [2] freshmen and two [2] upperclassmen), to be elected for one-year terms.
+Student Directors Student directors shall consist of four (4) full-time matriculated students with a GPA of 2.00 or above (two [2] first year students and two [2] upperclassmen), to be elected for one-year terms.
 One (1) of the student directors shall be the President of the Student Government, one (1) shall be a Bachelor of Technology student and one (1) shall be a commuter student.
 Student directors shall be elected, appointed or terminated by Student Government prior to the Annual Meeting of the Corporation. - b.
 Academic Directors.
 Four (4) full-time academic employees who may be teaching or non-teaching (including librarians) faculty members of the College, to be nominated by the Constitution and By-Laws of the Faculty of the State University College of Agriculture and Technology at Cobleskill, New York.
-The Academic members shall be established so that one-half shall serve for the balance of the fiscal year in which they are elected and one (1) shall be established so that one-half shall serve for the balance of the fiscal year in which they are elected and one (1) additional year, another one-half of the directors shall serve for the balance of the fiscal years. - c.
+The Academic members shall be established so that one-half shall serve for the balance of the fiscal year in which they are elected and one (1) shall be established so that one-half shall serve for the balance of the fiscal year in which they are elected and one (1) additional year, another one-half of the directors shall serve for the balance of the fiscal year in which they are elected and two (2) additional years. - c.
 Management Confidential Directors.
 Four (4) full-time management confidential employees shall be appointed to one-year terms by the Chief Administrator of the College prior to the Annual Meeting of the Board.